Want to restore your smile, but can’t seem to find out where to get the cheapest all on 4 dental implants in Australia? You’re not alone.

 But a note before we get started.
 If you’re tired of researching and would prefer to talk to a person about affordable all-on-4 implants in Sydney, you can book a FREE complimentary consultation here.
 Find out the cost of all-on-4 implants with payment plans.
 You’ll get an opinion from an appropriately qualified health practitioner - based on a careful assessment of your oral health - without paying a cent.

-Alternatively, you can get our price guide including separate item codes for each element of All-on-4 treatment.
+Alternatively, you can download a price guide including separate item codes for each element of All-on-4 treatment.
 Item codes make it easy to find out how much of a rebate you’re entitled to; just run them by your health fund.

 It’s not always obvious from the information that’s out there, but there are two distinct types of All-on-4 treatment; one-bridge, and two-bridge.

-The terms one-bridge and two-bridge don’t refer to whether you’re having both your upper and lower teeth replaced.
-They refer to how many stages it takes to get your final teeth.
+The terms one-bridge and two-bridge don’t refer to whether you’re having replacement teeth in your upper or lower jaw.
+They refer to how many stages it takes to get your final set of fixed teeth.

 One-bridge solutions are by far the cheapest, usually costing $18,000 to $22,000 per arch.
 That’s because - as the name suggests - you get just one tooth bridge.
-Your new, final set of teeth is fitted shortly after your implant placement procedure and that’s the end of the story.
+Your new, final set of fixed teeth are fitted shortly after your implant placement procedure and that’s the end of the story.

 The advantage to this is you have your new smile in just a few days.
 But there is one serious disadvantage you’ll want to know about.
 Read on to find out what it is.